Davoleo/uni/PdSM/Android/concepts.md

   - Albero di View e ViewGroups (Gli oggetti View sono le foglie dell'albero)
   - `setContentView()` permette di impostare un layout ad una View
   - I componenti sono disegnati tramtie una visita in-order dell'albero

+## Layout
+- File XML all'interno del progetto
+- Definisce una gerarchia di viste
+- Esistono diversi tipi di View groups chiamati layout per raggruppare viste
+  - LineareLayout
+  - RelativeLayout
+  - TableLayout
+  - ...
+- **Layout Attributes**
+  - Gli attributi XML possono essere generici per la View oppure specifici per un controllo
+- **ID Attribute**
+  - Una resource che ha un attribute id può essere unicamente identificato nell'albero e nel codice Java
+  - è accesibile tramite `context.findViewById(R.id.<resource_id>)`
+  - una '@' all'inizio della della stringa indica che il parser XML deve espandere il resto della ID string e identificarla come una risorsa id
+  - il simbolo '+' significa che è una nuova risorsa e deve essere generata nel file `R.java`

+## Widget
+- 2 Scopi
+  1. mostrare qualcosa all'utente
+  2. Dare modo all'utente di interagire
+- Ci sono componenti semplici, complessi, e si possono anche creare componenti custom

+## Activity
+- Activity -> elemento centrale delle app Adnroid
+- è Associata con:
+  - Vista
+    - Recupero di riferimenti alle viste
+    - Gestione di eventi che provengono dalle viste
+  - Modello
+    - Leggere dati dalla struttura del modello
+    - Scrivere dati nell'app storage in accordo con la struttura del modello
+- Si può fare l'override di metodi legati al lifecycle dell'activity, tra i quali il più comune: `onCreate()`

+### Input Events
+- Interfaccia che deve essere implementata per ricevere gli eventi che arrivano dalla View

+### Lanciare Activity
+- `startActivity(Intent, activityClass)`
+- `startActivityForResult(Intent, int)` l'int serve per collegare la richiesta alla risposta dell'activity quando finirà
+  - Quando l'activity termina viene invocato il metodo: `onActivityResult(int, int, Intent)`
+  - Bisogna fare `setResult()` sull'activity per settare il risultato che verrà acchiappato da onActivityResult
+- `finish();` per terminare un'activity

+### Principi di Design ufficiali
+- **Keep it brief**: "Use short phrases with simple words"
+- **Pictures are faster than words**: "Consider using pictures to explain ideas.
+They get people's attention and can be much more efficient than words."
+- **Decide for me but let me have the final say**: Take your best guess and act rather than asking first.
+Too many choices and decisions make people unhappy.
+Just in case you get it wrong, allow for 'undo'"
+- **Only show what I need when I need it**: "People get overwhelmed when they see too much at once.
+Break Tasks and information into small chunks.
+Hide options that aren't essential at the moment, and teach people as they go.
+- **I should always know where I am**: "Give people confidence that they know their way around.
+Make places in your app look distinct and use transitions to show relationships among screens.
+Provide feedback on tasks in progress."
+- **If it looks the same it should act the same**: "Avoid modes, which are places that look similar but act differently on the same input."
+- **It's not my fault**: "Be gentle in how you prompt people to make corrections.
+They want to feel smart when they use your app.
+If something goes wrong, give clear recovery instructions but spare them the technical details.
+If you can fix it behind the scenes, even better"
+- **Make important things fast**: "Not all actions are equal.
+Decide what's most important in your app and make it easy to find and fast to use."
+- **Do not reinvent the wheel!**: "You're not alone!
+At any given moment, somewhere in the world someone faces the same software/design problems.
+You know you don't want to reinvent the wheel (or flat tire), so look around and focus on relevant aspects for your application!
+- **Use native components and themes**: "A rich and complete Mobile platform like Android provides many useful, tested, and well-known native components.
+You should use them during design and development phases.
+- **Get inspired!
+Sometimes copying is ok**: "Look around and learn from existing applications!
+If you don't know how to design your app or a specific section, have a look at well known and official applications in order to understand how they are designed and composed"
+- **Use online free tools & resources**: "If you are not a designed, rely on existing tools and resources to improve and simplify the UI of your application.
+Keep it simple and clear.